 Evaluating if Pharmacy School is Worth the Investment

 At first glance, the answer may seem obvious: yes, it is.
-With an annual starting salary of over $120,000, you may quickly find yourself earning 2-3x more than your non-pharmacy school friends shortly after graduation.
+With an annual starting salary of over $120,000, you may quickly earn 2-3x more than your non-pharmacy school friends shortly after graduation.
 But will you still be outpacing those individuals 5-years after graduation?
 How about in 10 years?
 25 years?
 Who will be able to retire first?

 It may surprise you that your starting salary may not define your financial trajectory.
-A starting pharmacist’s salary is undoubtedly impressive but does not come without significant costs.
+A starting pharmacist’s salary is undoubtedly impressive, but pharmacy school does not come without significant costs.
 These costs are time, debt, and stress, and this trifecta, if not appropriately managed, can eat into and perhaps even tear apart your financial well-being.

 Debt